 These are expenses related to enrollment or attendance at an eligible postsecondary school.
 As shown in the following list, to be qualified, some of the expenses must be required by the school and some must be incurred by students who are enrolled at least half-time.
-Contributions to qualified tuition programs can be qualified education expenses (see item (4) in the following list).

 - 1. The following expenses must be required for enrollment or attendance of a designated beneficiary at an eligible postsecondary school. - a.
 Tuition and fees. - b.
-Books, supplies, and equipment. - Expenses for special needs services needed by a special needs beneficiary must be incurred in connection with enrollment or attendance at an eligible postsecondary school.
-(See Caution below.) - Expenses for room and board must be incurred by students who are enrolled at least half-time (defined below).
+Books, supplies, and equipment. - Expenses for special needs services needed by a special needs beneficiary must be incurred in connection with enrollment or attendance at an eligible postsecondary school. - Expenses for room and board must be incurred by students who are enrolled at least half-time (defined below).